 Biological therapies for bowel cancer

 This page tells you about biological therapy for bowel cancer (colorectal cancer).
-There is information about
+You can find the following information

 Biological therapies for bowel cancer

 Biological therapies are drugs that help the body to control the growth of cancer cells.
-Some biological therapies, known as monoclonal antibodies, can be used to treat colon or rectal cancer that has spread to another part of the body.
+Doctors may use some types of biological therapies to treat colon or rectal cancer that has spread to another part of the body.

 Researchers are testing other types of biological therapy in trials for bowel cancer.
 And research is also looking into combining biological therapies with chemotherapy to see if they work better together.